BenEdridge/mutual-tls/README.md

-# An example Mutual TLS client and server written in NodeJS
+# Mutual TLS server and client in NodeJS

 A better and more complete example of Mutual TLS authentication in NodeJS.
-- Working for browser based authentication in OSX
+- Working for browser based authentication (Requires setup)
-- NodeJS Client coming soon
+- NodeJS Client connects to TLS server using supplied certificates

-Client can be NodeJS TLS client or a browser
-For a browser you will need to import the CA and private key for usage!
+- Keys and Certs in `keys` can be used with other clients

 ## Getting started

-`keys/certificate_generator.sh`

-Load the above client certificate and CA into your keychain/browser:

 ```
 npm install
-npm start
+npm run generate:keys // Load these client keys into your browser/OS if required
+npm run start:server   // Starts the server
+npm run start:client   // Starts the client
 ```

-Connect your client to: `localhost` hopefully you will see a successful connection and no TLS issues if all is working well.
+Connect your browser to: `localhost` hopefully you will see a successful connection and no TLS issues if all is working well.

-## Instructions for setting up a client:
+## Instructions for clients and certificate imports:

+### Linux

+### Android

+### OSX

+### Windows

 ## Resources used to build this
 https://intown.biz/2016/11/22/node-client-auth/